fullstackenviormentss/deployment-type/readme.md

 await deploymentType(<path-here>)
 ```

+### Types

+The package will return one of these deployment types:

+- "npm" (node deployment)
+- "static"
+- "docker"

 ## Contribute

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device